-The Company recorded its preliminary purchase price allocation during the third quarter of 2021, and it was updated in the fourth quarter of 2021 as well as in the first quarter of 2022, based upon the Company's estimates of the fair value of the acquired assets and assumed liabilities at that time.
+The Company finalized its purchase price allocation during the second quarter of 2022 based upon the Company's estimates of the fair value of the acquired assets and assumed liabilities.
+The finalization did not result in material adjustments to the Company's preliminary estimates.
 As a result, the Company recorded \$70,174 of intangible assets, including \$36,974 of goodwill recorded in the Domestic segment, as of the acquisition date.
 The goodwill ascribed to the Chilicon acquisition is not deductible for tax purposes.
-The accompanying condensed consolidated financial statements include the results of Chilicon from the date of acquisition through March 31, 2022.
+The accompanying condensed consolidated financial statements include the results of Chilicon from the date of acquisition through June 30, 2022.